SigVarGen/SigVarGen/README.md

 ## Key Features

 - **Signal Generation**: Synthesizes complex 1D signals by combining multiple sinusoidal components, providing realistic baseline idle signals.
-- **Interrupting Signal Generation and Addition**: Synthesizes interrupting 1D signal and blend into original signal, mimicking real-world anomalies such as sensor glitches, external perturbations, or event-driven variations.
+- **Interrupting Signal Generation, Scheduling and Addition**: Synthesizes interrupting 1D signal and blend into original signal, mimicking real-world anomalies such as sensor glitches, external perturbations, or event-driven variations.
 - **Variation and Augmentation**: Generates diverse signal variants by systematically altering signal parameters and applying a range of transformations, such as time shifting, warping, gain variation, amplitude modulation, and baseline drift.
 - **Noise Generation and Addition**: Supports the addition of various types of noise (e.g., white / colored, and stationary / non-stationary noise) to the generated signals, mimicking real-world interference.
-- **Helper Modules**:
-  - **Configure**: Contains example parameters for device ranges, variation functions, and noise modulation envelopes.
-  - **Utils**: Provides common utility functions such as Euclidean distance calculation, normalization, interpolation, and dividing device parameters into subranges for idle periods or in response to events.
-- **Datasets**: Previously generated datasets through framework/

 ---